Aug 31, 2015 Aug 27, 2015

 This is my go-to yellow cake, one you can make from scratch in 40 minutes.
 Try it with my 2-minute chocolate frosting that has only 2 tablespoons of butter.
 What I like the most is all the things you can do with this quick and easy recipe.

 For a fast dessert, I make this cake and frost it right in the pan.
 It’s a healthier dessert I feel good about and it really satisfies my sweet tooth.
+I have made it using 1% and 2% low fat milk as well as whole milk.
+All versions turned out great.

 I have also doubled the recipe and made two cakes using two cake pans and used it for my fresh strawberry cake so now you can make my wildly popular strawberry cake with no butter at all!